Designing accessible technology, including websites, to be inclusive to all makes social, moral, and business sense.

 – Kate Sonka, Executive Director of Teach Access

 The number of Americans with Disabilities Act (ADA) lawsuits related to website accessibility nearly tripled from 2017 to 2018.
-Leading pizza chain Domino’s is currently in legal battles over the accessibility of its website to visually impaired people after the Supreme Court rejected the company’s appeal for the case to be thrown out.
+Leading pizza chain Domino’s recently faced legal battles over the accessibility of its website to visually impaired people after the Supreme Court rejected the company’s appeal for the case to be thrown out.
 A similar case cost retail chain Target a fine of $6 million in class damages back in 2008.

 The many ways in which technology – in particular smartphones – support people of all walks of life in their day-to-day needs to be considered carefully when introducing guidelines and rules around how and when this tech can be used.
 A recent twitter thread by Senior Engineering Manager at FinTech challenger bank Monzo, Sally Lait, drew attention to the privileged view of technology that lies behind “no device” policies that are springing up in response to perceived issues around digital addiction.